opera08/PRODIGY_ML_05/README.md

 ## Introduction
 This project utilizes MobileNetV2 and was performed on kaggle notebook, a convolutional neural network architecture optimized for mobile and embedded vision applications, to classify different types of food and estimate their calorie content.
-The model is trained on a dataset of food images, each labeled with its corresponding food type and calorie information.
+The model is trained on a dataset of food images, each labeled with its corresponding food type and calorie information.The used data set 'iskaggle datasets download -d trolukovich/food11-image-dataset'.

 ## Features
 - **Food Detection**: Detects and classifies different types of food from images.